openstack/governance/resolutions/20150615-stackforge-retirement.rst

 developers, operators, and users.

-In order to simplify software development lifecycle transitions of Stackforge and OpenStack projects, all projects developed within the OpenStack project infrastructure will be permitted to use the "openstack/" namespace.
+In order to simplify software development lifecycle transitions of Unofficial and Official OpenStack projects, all projects developed within the OpenStack project infrastructure will be permitted to use the "openstack/" namespace.
+The use of the term "Stackforge" to describe unofficial projects should be considered deprecated.

 The "openstack/" namespace is intended to convey that projects contained within it are hosted on OpenStack infrastructure.
 Only some